-Grilled Lamb Chops & Mint Chimichurri
+Grilled Rack of Lamb with Mint Chimichurri

 This recipe is the answer to the question, “What should I do with all these summer herbs?”
 We coat the lamb with garlic, thyme, and rosemary before it goes on the grill.
 As the meat chars, the herbs toast up, forming a rich, crunchy crust that tastes marvelous with the earthy lamb.
 In truth, the chops are so flavorsome, you could almost forego the chimichurri but, oh, what you’d be missing.